demeralde/okcupid-search/README.md

 Filters a list of profiles from OkCupid by some given parameters, so you don't have to spend a lifetime swiping.

+Note the effectiveness of this is limited by their app.
+I managed to find one of their endpoints that exposes enough profiles to filter through, but their algorithms are shit so almost all the results end up being poor matches anyway.

 ### Features

 * Filter by match percentage